eraldoribeiro/changeOfCoordinates/Change_in_coordinate_frames_Example.md

     \end{align}
    $$

-2. Rotation of pink circle about its local origin:
+2. The rotation of pink circle about its local origin:
    $$
    \begin{align}
    	R_{\phi} =